TSJNet: A Multi-modality Target and Semantic Awareness Joint-driven Image Fusion Network: Introduction

 \section{Introduction}

-Multisensor integration systems are indispensable in intelligent technologies, including unmanned aerial vehicle (UAV) precision combat and automatic driving.
-As sensor manufacturing improves, the comprehensive use of multi-modality images for complex real-world scene analysis is becoming increasingly important.
-Visible light and infrared sensors, which are widely used, have their own limitations.
-While visible light sensors struggle to effectively highlight targets under low-light conditions, infrared sensors, unaffected by this issue, offer low scene resolution and capture texture details poorly.
-Fortunately, multi-modality image fusion (MMIF) can address these issues by synthesizing data from multi-sources, compensating for the information loss in single-modal data, and enhancing the understanding and perception of both human and machine vision.
-Furthermore, MMIF is expected to generate more accurate representations of targets and scenes, positively impacting downstream tasks such as semantic segmentation \cite{Tang_Yuan_Ma_2022} and object detection \cite{sun2022detfusion}.
+Multisensor integration is vital for intelligent technologies, such as unmanned aerial vehicle (UAV) precision combat and autonomous driving.
+As sensor technology advances, leveraging multi-modal images becomes crucial for complex real-world scene analysis.
+Visible and infrared sensors, commonly employed, exhibit limitations.
+While visible light sensors struggle to highlight targets effectively under low-light conditions, infrared sensors, unaffected by this issue, provide low scene resolution and capture texture details poorly \cite{13}.
+Fortunately, multi-modal image fusion (MMIF) can mitigate these challenges by synthesizing data from multiple sources, compensating for information loss in single- modal data, and enhancing understanding and perception for both human and machine vision.
+Moreover, MMIF is anticipated to yield more accurate representations of targets and scenes, positively impacting downstream tasks such as semantic segmentation and object detection \cite{sun2022detfusion, 23}.

-Recently, proficient feature extraction abilities of deep learning (DL) have led to the appearance of DL-based MMIF approaches.
-However, these approaches have two problems.
-First, the modality gap is too wide, resulting in the inability to efficiently extract cross-modal features.
-Second, many methods overlook the mutual reinforcement between downstream tasks and the fusion process.
-Our research introduces a more rational framework designed to facilitate the reciprocal enhancement of MMIF, image segmentation, and object detection.

-For the first problem, insufficient attention has been paid to the internal structure of information delivery in some networks \cite{Zhang_Jiao_Ma_Liu_Liu_Li_Chen_Yang_2023}, leading to the loss of important details.
-Therefore, considering the interactive and independent features to improve the performance of feature extraction is one key to our model.
-Taking infrared and visible image fusion (IVIF) as an example, the two modal images acquire the same scene, so basic information, such as the large-scale contour of the object, belongs to interactive features.
-The thermal radiation of the infrared image and the texture edge of the visible image are independent features.
-Adequate extraction of bimodal image features allows full utilization of overall and local details.